jsmolka/blog/content/cycling/base-milestone/index.md

   {{<image src="img/nebra.jpg" caption="Near the location of Nebra's sky disc">}}
 {{</wrap>}}

 Improving your body's ability to handle high stress levels is a skill that develops gradually over time.
-I increased my average mileage throughout the last years and decided to put it to the test.
-I had a week of residual leave and kept delaying it, hoping for better weather, which never came.
-It was a long week with mixed weather in which I rode 1094 km in 34:40.
-It's a milestone in my cycling career, and I crossed some beautiful places off my bucket list.
+I increased my average mileage throughout the years and decided to put my body to the test.
+I had a week of residual leave and kept delaying it, hoping for better weather, but the forecast was mixed at best.
+It turned out to be a cloudy and windy week with scattered showers, in which I rode 1094 km in 34:40, a milestone in my cycling career.